-- 9. Save the RTA Board configuration according to the following steps: - a.
+- 9. Terminate the session with the following and close the window. - ! <CR> - END<CR> - TSESS<CR> - 10.
+Save the RTA Board configuration according to the following steps: - a.
 Go to the Control Structure, Network, Node, and RTA Board object. - b.
 Select the RTA Board Control aspect and the RTA Board Configuration tab. - c.
 Click the Save Config button.